‘Game Of Thrones’ Season 8 Leaked Script Debunked? HBO Boss Reveals How They Plan To Keep The Ending A Secret

 What we do know for now is that the show is set to return sometime in 2018 or early 2019.

 Do you think Casey Bloys just debunked the Game of Thrones Season 8 leaked script circulating online?
-Sound off in the comments below.
+Sound off in the comments section below.

 [Featured Image by HBO]